Call us now 01722 718444

 OPEN 10 DAYS

-• An early start allows us to avoid the morning traffic as we pass through the outskirts of London onto quieter roads.
+• An early start allows us to avoid the worst of the morning traffic as we pass through the outskirts of London onto quieter roads.
 It is not long before we are among the rolling fields and villages of rural Kent, passing orchards and traditional oast houses where hops are stored.
 We follow country roads across the hills of the North Downs to Dover and the coast.
-Taking the ferry to Calais, we have dinner on board and cycle the short distance to our hotel.
+Taking the ferry to Dunkirk, you can have dinner on board, then we cycle the short distance to our hotel.
 Night hotel.

 (Dinner on ferry not included)